Azure/azure-functions-java-library/README.md

-# Building Microsoft Azure Functions in Java
+# Microsoft Azure Functions API for Java
+This project contains the Java API for building functions for the Azure Functions service.
+Visit the [complete documentation of Azure Functions - Java Developer Guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-java) for more details.

 ## azure-functions-maven plugin
 [How to use azure-functions-maven plugin to create, update, deploy and test azure java functions](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-functions-maven-plugin/readme?view=azure-java-stable)

 ## Prerequisites

-* JDK 8
+* Java 8
-* Maven
-* JAVA_HOME environment variable
-* Node
-* NPM Azure Functions CLI

-## Programming Model
+## Summary

-Your Azure function should be a stateless method to process input and produce output.
+Azure Functions is capable of running Function Apps that may contain one or more functions grouped.
+A function should be a stateless method to process input and produce output.
 Although you are allowed to write instance methods, your function must not depend on any instance fields of the class.
 You need to make sure all the function methods are `public` accessible.

-You can put multiple functions in one single project (or specifically speaking, one single jar).
-We strongly recommend you **not to** put your functions in separate jars (or `pom.xml`).
+A deployable unit is an uber JAR containing one or more functions (see below), and a JSON file with the list of functions and triggers definitions, deployed to Azure Functions.
+The JAR can be created in many ways, although we recommend the use of the [Azure Functions Maven Plugin](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-functions-maven-plugin/readme), which also generates the JSON file for you automatically.

-Typically an Azure function is invoked because of one trigger.
-Your function needs to process that trigger (sometimes with additional inputs) and gives one or more output values.
+Typically a function is invoked because of a trigger.
+Your function needs to process that trigger (sometimes with additional inputs) and provide an optional output.

 All the input and output bindings can be defined in `function.json` (not recommended), or in the Java method by using annotations (recommended).
 All the types and annotations used in this document are included in the `azure-functions-java-library` package.

+### Sample

-Here is an example for a simple Azure function written in Java:
+Here is an example for a simple Azure Function written in Java:

 ```Java
 package com.example;